What are financial markets and why are they important?

 How do financial markets help me?

-Financial markets can provide big opportunities for ordinary people.
-Anyone can invest money in company shares (also called equities or stocks) to build up a nest egg for the future.
+They can provide an opportunity for you to invest money in shares (also known as equities) to build up money for the future.

 Over a long period of time this can often provide a better return than opening a savings account at your bank.
-But it’s important to remember that the value of any investment can go down as well as up, and getting good returns in the past does not always mean they’ll be good in the future.
-See this Money Advice Service page for more information.
+However buying shares can be risky.
+It is important to remember that the value of any investment can go down as well as up, and getting good returns in the past does not always mean they’ll be good in the future.

 Why do financial markets matter?